Nevon/Blobot/README.md

 [deploy-unix]: https://github.com/github/hubot/blob/master/docs/deploying/unix.md
 [deploy-windows]: https://github.com/github/hubot/blob/master/docs/deploying/unix.md

-## Campfire Variables
+## Environment variables

-If you are using the Campfire adapter you will need to set some environment variables.
+Some adapters and scripts require you to set a number of environment variables.
 Refer to the documentation for other adapters and the configuraiton of those, links to the adapters can be found on [Hubot Adapters][hubot-adapters].

-Create a separate Campfire user for your bot and get their token from the web UI.

-    % heroku config:add HUBOT_CAMPFIRE_TOKEN="..."

-Get the numeric IDs of the rooms you want the bot to join, comma delimited.
-If you want the bot to connect to `https://mysubdomain.campfirenow.com/room/42` and `https://mysubdomain.campfirenow.com/room/1024` then you'd add it like this:

-    % heroku config:add HUBOT_CAMPFIRE_ROOMS="42,1024"

-Add the subdomain hubot should connect to.
-If you web URL looks like `http://mysubdomain.campfirenow.com` then you'd add it like this:

-    % heroku config:add HUBOT_CAMPFIRE_ACCOUNT="mysubdomain"

 [hubot-adapters]: https://github.com/github/hubot/blob/master/docs/adapters.md